-An accumulation of ranks forms a dome in the middle of the histogram for province 7 (second row), which corresponds to the southern boundary of the North Atlantic subtropical gyre (\sim 13-26°N; \sim 16-75°W).
-The free run surface map (see Fig. 2 middle panels) showed too low values in the northern part of the province, and too high values in the southern part, that differ from the smooth gradient showed by the observations.
-When ocean colour data is assimilated, ranks' distribution becomes more homogeneous.
-A moderate dome of ranks in the right side of the histogram still appears, yet the envelope of the ensemble reconciles well with the given observations.
+An accumulation of ranks forms a dome in the middle of the histogram for province NATR (Fig. 3 second row), which corresponds to the southern boundary of the North Atlantic subtropical gyre ( $\sim 13-26^{\circ}$ N, $\sim 16-75^{\circ}$ W).
+The free-run surface map (see Fig. 2d-f) showed values that are too low in the northern part of the province and values that are too high in the southern part, which differ from the smooth gradient shown by the observations.
+When ocean color data are assimilated, the ranks' distribution becomes more homogeneous.
+A moderate dome of ranks on the right side of the histogram still appears, yet the envelope of the ensemble agrees well with the given observations.

-The histogram of the free run shows an accumulation of ranks at the left side, i.e., too many ranks '0', for province 18 (third row).
-This is the eastern branch of the subtropical gyre of the North Atlantic that goes roughly from the center of the Atlantic to the east European and African coasts (from 30 to \sim 44°N).
-The surface map (Fig. 2 middle panels) showed an overestimation of Chl-a for most of the region, except for the oligotrophic center of the subtropical gyre where values were almost negligible.
-When observations are assimilated, the values of the oligotrophic area increased while values closer to the coasts tended to diminish.
-These corrections are also reflected into the histograms by a re-distribution of the lowest ranks to the right.
+The histogram of the free run shows an accumulation of ranks on the left side, i.e., too many ranks "0", for province NASTE (Fig. 3 third row).
+This is the eastern branch of the subtropical gyre of the North Atlantic that goes roughly from the center of the Atlantic to the east European and African coasts (from 30 to $\sim 44^{\circ}$ N).
+The surface map (Fig. 2d-f) showed an overestimation of Chl a for most of the region, except for the oligotrophic center of the subtropical gyre where values were almost negligible.
+When observations are assimilated, the values of the oligotrophic area increased while values closer to the coasts tended to decrease.
+These corrections are also reflected into the histograms by a redistribution of the lowest ranks to the right.
 Nonetheless, improvements are limited, and there is an overpopulated left side of the histogram.